What’s the first thing people notice when they see your Facebook page?

 Again, just be concise.

 You can adjust the font, colors, and borders from this page, as well.

 Step #9: Verify your dimensions.

-Before you save your image and upload it to Facebook, you need to make sure the dimensions are optimized for your cover photo.
+Before you save your image and upload it to Facebook, you need to make sure that the cover photo designed by you has the dimensions well optimized.

 If you selected the “FB Cover” option back in step #3, then this should already be correct.

 However, it’s always best to double-check.
 It will save you time in the long run.

 You don’t want to save your image and upload it to Facebook only to discover that the dimensions got changed while you were working.